 Of course with all these gadgets, there is an element of the placebo effect, where people who really believe that a worthless piece of plastic can make them feel more energised and healthy will actually feel that way.
 This can also be performed with anything - a fake pill, an incantation by a guy wearing a silly hat or anything that will make a gullible person believe that he is actually feeling better because of some extraneous mystical force.
 The placebo effect is well-documented, but has nothing to do with anything except the workings of a person's mind.

-Scammers love to demonstrate how their particular devices act on humans and they have devised many demonstrations that purport to show how people who use these bits of rubbish allegedly gain extra power and strength and are healthier.
+Scammers have devised many demonstrations that purport to show how people who use these bits of rubbish allegedly gain extra power and strength and are healthier.
 There are various tricks that the scammers use, such as the strength and balance test, however as usual, there is a simple trick to the way it is demonstrated that can fool most people who don't know how it's done.

-The best thing is to view all these power and strength gadgets and alleged lucky charms and the like with a jaundiced eye and never get sucked into buying them, because eventually the scammers who market them are caught out and run out of town, however sadly, not before relieving a lot of gullible fools of their money for worthless pieces of junk.
+The best thing is to view all these power and strength gadgets and alleged lucky charms and the like with a jaundiced eye and never get sucked into buying them.
+Eventually the scammers who market them are caught out and run out of town, however sadly, not before relieving a lot of gullible fools of their money for worthless pieces of junk.
 People are stupid and usually nobody can save people from their own stupidity.

 The TAB would have been Sharp's first client to discover whether his system actually worked, and if it did, the TAB would have eliminated any method that allowed a person to win all the time.
 Sharp has been flogging his system for decades, so if the TAB was not concerned, then it must be worthless.
 The other glaring point is even more obvious.
 If Sharp has made "big money" as he claims and has the ability to make more money consistently from betting with the TAB, why would he bother chasing chickenfeed amounts of money from potential subscribers to his system?
 Surely he would be wealthy beyond belief and adding to his ever-growing fortune by using his system at the TAB every week, so why would he even consider squeezing a few dollars here and there from mug punters?